rhyslwells/Data-Archive/content/standardised/Evaluation Metrics.md

 ## Types of predictions

-Types of predictions in evaluating models
+Types of predictions in evaluating models.
+Also see [[Why Type 1 and Type 2 matter]]

 **True Positive (TP)**:
 - This occurs when the model correctly predicts the positive class.
 For example, if the model predicts that an email is spam and it actually is spam, that's a true positive.

 **False Positive (FP)**:
-- Also known as a "Type I error," this occurs when the model incorrectly predicts the positive class.
+- Also known as a =="Type I error,"== this occurs when the model incorrectly predicts the positive class.
 For example, if the model predicts that an email is spam but it is not, that's a false positive.

 **True Negative (TN)**:
 - This occurs when the model correctly predicts the negative class.
 For example, if the model predicts that an email is not spam and it actually is not spam, that's a true negative.

 **False Negative (FN)**:
-- Also known as a "Type II error," this occurs when the model incorrectly predicts the negative class.
+- Also known as a =="Type II error,"== this occurs when the model incorrectly predicts the negative class.
 For example, if the model predicts that an email is not spam but it actually is spam, that's a false negative.

 ## Evaluation metrics in practice